aaronblohowiak/FastTime/README.md

 Impl notes: time_t is cast to a (long int) in case it isnt already, so YMMV on speed if you are running a 32 bit ruby and Fixnum has to be promoted to a Bignum to store the long int.

+Alternatives
+===

+When I wrote this library, I was unaware of any alternatives.
+Since that time, I have found one that uses the monotonic clock instead of `gettimeofday`: https://github.com/bwbuchanan/absolute_time